WindowGenerator/image2textart/README.md

-# IMAGE2TEXTART
+# Text Art Generator

-This is rust implementation of image to ascii(textart)
+The Text Art Generator is a command-line tool that converts an image file into ASCII art.
+It allows you to customize the output by specifying various options.

 # Usage:

+image2textart-cli [OPTIONS] <FILENAME>

 **Arguments:**